 The student may be issued a "non-reportable warning" notifying them that any future violations will result in more serious sanctions.
-The warning is non-reportable in the sense that although Student Conduct keeps track of the violation, it does not create a conduct record for the student based on a single violation.
+The warning is non-reportable in the sense that although the Center for Student Conduct keeps track of the violation, it does not create a conduct record for the student based on a single violation.

-For more serious violations, or for repeat non-egregious violations, Student Conduct issues a "reportable warning," which means that the student now has a conduct record.
-The Center for Student Conduct may impose other sanctions appropriate to the violations, detailed in Section VI of the Code of Conduct.
+For more serious violations, or for repeat non-egregious violations, the Center for Student Conduct issues a "reportable warning," which means that the student now has a conduct record.
+The Center for Student Conduct may impose other sanctions appropriate to the violations, detailed in Section VI of the Code of Student Conduct.

 A conduct record is not the transcript of the student's grades.
-Violations of the code of conduct are not entered on the student's official university transcript unless at some point the student is suspended or dismissed from the university for other violations.
+Violations of the Code of Student Conduct are not entered on the student's official university transcript unless at some point the student is suspended or dismissed from the University for other violations.

-Incident reports and notes become part of the student record (which includes all information the university keeps about a student).
+Incident reports and notes become part of the student record (which includes all information the University keeps about a student).
 Instructors should be mindful throughout the process that their notes and emails about an incident become part of the student's record.
 Students have a right to see the contents of their record and to request changes to their record, including expunging of information.